philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ::: columns
 :::: column
 \vspace{12pt}
-The order of columns in Nonmem is important for two reasons.
+* The order of columns in Nonmem is important for two reasons.

-* Character in a variable read into Nonmem will make the run fail
+  - Non-numeric Characters in a variable read into Nonmem will make the run fail
-* The number of
+  - The number of
-variables you can read into Nonmem is restricted
+variables you can read into Nonmem is restricted (may not apply to recent Nonmem versions)

-Uses a mix of recognition of column names and analysis of the column contents to sort the columns. `NMorderColumns` does not sort rows, nor does it modify any contents of columns.
+* `NMorderColumns` uses a mix of recognition of column names and analysis of the column contents to sort the columns.

-* First: Standard columns (`ID`, `TIME`, `EVID` etc.) and usable columns first
+  - First: Standard columns (`ID`, `TIME`, `EVID` etc.) and usable columns first

-* Columns that cannot be converted to numeric are put in the back
+  - Columns that cannot be converted to numeric are put in the back

-* Additional columns to place earlier (argument `first`) or late (`last`) can be specified.
+  - Additional columns to place earlier (argument `first`) or late (`last`) can be specified.

-* See `?NMorderColumns` for more options.
+  - See `?NMorderColumns` for more options.

+* `NMorderColumns` does not sort rows, nor does it modify any contents of columns.

 ::::
 :::: column